Geography of Iraq: Climate

 Roughly 90% of the annual rainfall occurs between November and April, most of it in the winter months from December through March.
 The remaining six months, particularly the hottest ones of June, July, and August, are extremely dry.

 Except in the north and northeast, mean annual rainfall ranges between 100 and 190 mm.
 Data available from stations in the foothills and steppes south and southwest of the mountains suggest mean annual rainfall between 320 and 570 mm for that area.
 Rainfall in the mountains is more abundant and may reach 1,000 mm a year in some places, but the terrain precludes extensive cultivation.
 Cultivation on nonirrigated land is limited essentially to the mountain valleys, foothills, and steppes, which have 300 mm or more of rainfall annually.
 Even in this zone, however, only one crop a year can be grown, and shortages of rain have often led to crop failures.

 Mean minimum temperatures in the winter range from near freezing (just before dawn) in the northern and northeastern foothills and the western desert to 2 and 4 to 5 C in the alluvial plains of southern Iraq.
 They rise to a mean maximum of about 16 °C in the western desert and the northeast, and 17 °C in the south.
 In the summer mean minimum temperatures range from about 27 to 31 C and rise to maxima between roughly 41 and 45 C. Temperatures sometimes fall below freezing and have fallen as low as -14 °C at Ar Rutbah in the western desert.
-A such summer heat, even in a hot desert, is high and this can be easily explained by the very low elevations of deserts regions which experience these exceptionally searing high temperatures.
+Such summer heat, even in a hot desert, is high and this can be easily explained by the very low elevations of deserts regions which experience these exceptionally searing high temperatures.
 In fact, the elevations of cities such as Baghdad or Basra are near the sea level (0 m) because deserts are located predominantly along the Persian Gulf.
-That's why some Gulf's countries like Iraq, Iran and Kuwait experience extreme heat during summer, even more extreme than the normal level.
+That is why some Gulf's countries like Iraq, Iran and Kuwait experience extreme heat during summer, even more extreme than the normal level.
 The searing summer heat only exists in low elevations in these countries while mountains and higher elevations know much more moderated summer temperatures.